microsoft/Microsoft365DSC/Modules/Microsoft365DSC/DSCResources/MSFT_IntuneDeviceAndAppManagementAssignmentFilter/readme.md

 ## Description

-This resource represents the properties used of the Assignment Filter.
+This resource represents the properties of the Intune Assignment Filter.
 For more information: https://docs.microsoft.com/en-us/graph/api/resources/intune-policyset-deviceandappmanagementassignmentfilter?view=graph-rest-beta